 As described before, if we haven’t loaded the entire disk image yet, we’ll have to go back to real mode and load some more.
 Let’s assume we’re done loading.

-protected mode there’s a conflict between the interrupts that IBM reserved for hardware and the incompatible
+there’s a conflict between the interrupts that IBM reserved for hardware and the incompatible interrupts that Intel

 This bootloader doesn’t install any hardware drivers for handling hardware interrupts, so we disable (“mask”) all IRQs in the PIC.
 The payload can unmask interrupts for any hardware it has drivers for.

 We’re almost ready to run the payload now.

 contains code and data from the D code, but a lot of variables don’t need to be initialised to any special value, so as